-Students participating in employer tuition assistance programs who wish to defer tuition payment need to submit a letter of eligibility, a purchase order from their employer, or details of the program from the employer's human resources office or the company Web site.
-They must also provide postdated payments (checks or credit card authorizations) for the amount of tuition.
-Payment of tuition only (not fees), may then be deferred for five weeks after course completion.
-A \$75 deferment fee is charged for this service and must be paid at registration, along with all other fees.
-Students must notify the Office of Student Financial Assistance if they are participating in the Employer Tuition Assistance Plan.
-Graduate students should inquire with their program office regarding any employer tuition assistance deferment plans.
+Graduate students should contact their program office for information on deferment programs.
+Undergraduate students participating in employer tuition assistance programs who wish to defer tuition payment must

+- submit a letter of eligibility, a purchase order from their employer, or details of their employer's program from the employer's human resources office or the employer's website - provide postdated payments (check or credit card authorizations) for the amount of tuition.
+Payment of tuition only (not fees) may be deferred for five weeks after course completion. - pay a \$75 deferment fee along with all other fees - notify the Office of Student Financial Assistance of participation in an employer tuition assistance program